zesty-io/example-mui-styles/README.md

 ```

-Created proxy settings will look like this <br>
+We can now see the proxy settings in the instance. <br>
 ![image](https://github.com/b-estevez/example-mui-styles/assets/55866499/2ea66ac0-c41d-42a2-b8f9-965e23ca295d)

-- Once the proxy settings is created, the webengine will map the proxy URLs to both environments (Stage and Live).
+- Once the proxy settings is created and the url values are added, Webengine will map the proxy URLs to both environments (Stage and Live).
+- You can now use your instance's configured domains to view your app's content.
+More on proxying content can be found [here](https://zesty.org/services/web-engine/file-proxy).